nickwells/utilities/gosh/_gosh.NOTES.md

 Additionally, if the generated program is running in a readloop \(see the parameters in group: &apos;cmd\-readloop&apos;\) any arguments will be treated as filenames to be processed\.

-Each filename will be checked for existence and edited to be an absolute path if it is not already\.
-It is an error if the same file name appears twice\.
+\- Each filename will be checked for existence and an error reported if it does not exist\.

+\- It is an error if the same file name appears twice\.

+\- If the program is being generated to perform in\-place editing \(see the parameter &apos;in\-place\-edit&apos;\) then an error is reported if a file with the same name plus a &apos;\.orig&apos; extension exists\.

 ## Gosh \- code sections